jalpbhatt/computer-store-checkout-system/README.md

 - API request validations implemented via `joi`

 ## Known improvements (for future)
-- Unit & Integration Tests are kept in one file for simplicity
-  - can improve dir structure
-  - can think of whether to create a separate `test` dir or keep `*.test.ts` files at file level
 - Database design & ER mapping to store the dynamic rules & its execution
 - To showcase approach for api req validation - implemented for only one `/checkout` endpoint
 - Can write a middleware which can map routes based on their file name instead of create/maintain `route` dir